The Expats Guide To Moving to Ireland

 Automotive fuel is very expensive.
 As of 2017, Ireland had the distinction of being the fourth most expensive place in the world to fill up a car.
 For everyday items, you can expect to pay about 10 Euros for a mid-range bottle of wine, 3 Euros for a take-away coffee, and 5 Euros for a pint of beer.
 A meal for two at a mid-range restaurant starts at about 40 Euros but in Dublin rings in at 60 Euros – or more.

 Local produce and food products are generally affordable.
 Additionally, cultural activities including music, festivals, museums, and historical events represent a good value.
-And expats moving to Ireland who are local-independent will find greater value in small communities.
+And expats moving to Ireland who is local-independent will find greater value in small communities.

 Renting In Ireland